KDrab/Travel-Algorithms/README.md

 Todo: Update greedy.py with optimization, DP techniques

+**V2.1:** Greedy gives option to save time, finds route from a starting node

 **V2:** Scores must be incorrect, need to examine borrowed code and current strategy for calculation of path cost.

 **V1:** Currently this program calculates the shortest path through a Graph in graph.py using brute-force, while Greedy techniques are in development.
 Greedy/brute only output paths, need clean-up and actual scores.